vmwhoami/catalogue-of-statistics/README.md

 ## Catalogue-Of-Statisctics

-In this project, I developed a frontend web application, catalogue of Cryptocurrencies using CoinAPI  [COINAPI](https://www.coinapi.io/) to collect the data from my React Application.
+In this project, I developed a front-end web application, catalogue of Cryptocurrencies using [CoinAPI](https://www.coinapi.io/) to collect the data from my React Application.

 The application features include: